-Going to a club might cost between 1 000 to 4 000 RUB per night.
-Of course, the prices vary depending on the entry fees and clubs’ pricelists.
-Average cost of a pint of beer in a bar is 300–400 RUB
+Going to a club might cost between 1,000– 4,000 RUB per night.
+Of course, prices vary depending on entry fees and pricelists.
+The average cost of a pint of beer in a bar is 300–400 RUB.

-ESN offers many different activities and trips to various destinations.
-Ticket prices can reach 700 RUB for weekly activities and 3 000 for major trips
+The International Student Network (ISN) offers many different activities and trips to various destinations.
+Ticket prices can reach 700 RUB for weekly activities and 3,000 for major trips.

 Clothing and other purchases

-around 4000 RUB a month (could be more or less depending on a person's lifestyle)
+around 4000 RUB a month (could be more or less depending on lifestyle)